 Accommodating Students Who Request a Note-Taker

 Some students have disabilities that necessitate the accommodation of receiving notes from a class note-taker.
-If, during your "Blue Form" meeting with the student, you agree that a note-taker will be needed for your class, please review this Guidance for Identifying and Setting up a Note-taker.
+If, during your Access Plan meeting with the student, you agree that a note-taker will be needed for your class, please review this Guidance for Identifying and Setting up a Note-taker.
 There you will find the instructions for recruiting possible note-takers, making your selection, and finalizing the note-taker assignment from your class roster in CLIQ.
 If you'd like, here is a video tutorial on How to Assign a Note-taker in CLIQ.

 Please ask all volunteers to show you their notes so that you can select a note-taker whose notes best reflect the lecture that you've given.
 If you only have one volunteer, you can use this opportunity to give any feedback you feel would be constructive and to express your appreciation for the volunteer's service.
 If you have more than one candidate whose notes are equally good, you can ask each to complete a Note-taker Application Form,

-Thank you for remembering to keep the identity of the recipient of the notes confidential (unless the recipient indicates otherwise) and indicating that a note-taker is needed on the student's Blue Form.
+Thank you for remembering to keep the identity of the recipient of the notes confidential (unless the recipient indicates otherwise) and indicating that a note-taker is needed on the student's Access Plan.

 Once you’ve chosen a note-taker for the class and made the assignment from your class roster in CLIQ, you're all set!
 (ADS will receive an automated message alerting us to the assignment, and the note-taker will recieve a message with instructions for how to scan and upload their notes.)

 Use of a Smart Pen